 Scenario-based learning is a good way to practice communication skills in a controlled environment.
 These role-plays imitate a real conversation with a customer and teach employees how to behave and speak with clients without any risk of damaging relations.

-For example, Villa St. Vincent, a senior living community that provides holistic senior care and services, uses role-plays to let its employees practice communication techniques in a variety of clinical situations.
+For example, Villa St. Vincent, a senior living community that provides holistic senior care and services, uses role-plays scenarios to let its employees practice communication techniques in a variety of clinical situations.

 This role-play is designed specifically for training car salespeople.
 It challenges car sales staff to use tact, know-how, and just a bit of aggressiveness to seal the deal.